 |It is no wonder that people had placed the story of Zlatorog (Goldhorn) into these places.
 Is the Valley of Triglav Lakes the lost paradise, destroyed by the rage of Goldhorn?
 Are these the remains of beautiful gardens?
 Were the grooves in rocks perhaps not made by water but by horns of a raging animal?
 Click on the picture left to read The Tale of Goldhorn!|

 The majority of Julian Alps is built from triassic limestone, through which almost all water poures underground.
 But Triglav Lakes lie on a jurassic limestone layer, which holds water better.
 In addition, glaciation helped with debris and glacial lakes sediments, which blocked eventual cracks in the bedrock.
 The reddish jurassic limestones can be seen on many places in the valley.
 In the rocks you will often find also petrified animals from millions of years ago.
 An interesting example are ammonites.
 The neighbouring mountains are made of older triassic limestone.
-The mountain chain from Tičarica to Zelnarica, which borders the valley on the east, is actually the western edge of a huge thrust, which was pushed over the jurassic plate from the north-east.
+The mountain chain from Tičarica to Zelnarica, which borders the valley on the east, is actually the western edge of a huge thrust (of Cordevole/Triglav limestons), which was pushed from the north-east over the younger triassic dachstein limestones (the whole western side of the valley) and over jurassic rocks (middle of the valley).
+The shape of the valley is also result of two thrust lines, going in a wedge-like shape.
+One goes in the north-south direction along the very eastern side of the valley, the other one goes in the northeast-southwest direction along the western lying mountain chain of Veliko Špičje.
+Between these two thrust lines the valley is gradually sinking - in a form of several valley steps, which have so also a tectonic origin.

 There have been long discussions how many lakes are there in the valley.
 Well, occasionally some more, because only the biggest ones are permanent.
 Seven is only a generally popular number with folks.
 Let's name the most important ones: